 Winter is upon us once again.
 With it, the necessity to modify the preflight and postflight procedures.
-Namely the need to preheat the engines and install wing/tail covers after the flights.
+Namely the need to make sure all flight surfaces are clear of ice and snow, the need preheat the engines and install wing/tail covers after the flights.

 In order to ensure easier engine start and to increase the longevity of the engines by reducing wear and tear, it is necessary to preheat the engines any time the temperature is below 32 degrees Fahrenheit (0 degrees Celsius).

-On the Echo ramp, the Warrior N2280Q and the Arrow N15745 are also equipped with electrical oils sump heating pads There is a plug under the cowling to connect an electrical cord.
+The Warrior N2280Q is equipped with electrical oils sump heating pads There is a plug under the cowling to connect an electrical cord.
 The generator that's stored in the Warrior's box (spot 160) is used to supply electricity.
 Refer to these videos for instructions.

 Starting the preheat: https://www.youtube.com/watch?v=byaoxTlUVe0&featur...